Meet our incredible 2024-25 Scholarship Recipients!

 Amy Roberts

 Amy Roberts lives with her husband David and three children in Matthews.
-She is earning a B.S. in Psychology at UNC Charlotte with expected graduation in May 2024.
+She is earning a B.S. in Psychology at UNC Charlotte with expected graduation in December 2024.
 She ultimately hopes to earn a master's degree in counseling and become a school counselor.
 Roberts works full-time for Charlotte-Mecklenburg Schools as an exceptional child teaching assistant.

 Her interest in psychology and counseling stems from her father's death when she was four to bipolar disorder.
 Roberts was pulled out of school in eighth grade.
 She lacked formal education until the age of 17 when she studied and earned her GED.
 Roberts took the next step and immediately enrolled in community college but left the following year to marry and start building a photography business to help support her family.
 Once she began having children, her college education was put on hold until now.